Menu

 Please note: The links and contacts listed on this site have not been vetted by the University of Canterbury's Accommodation Services team.

 Flatting is popular with students, particularly in their second year and above, as it offers an independent lifestyle and can be a great way to meet new people.
-Students new to New Zealand are recommended to live in halls of residence for the first year before deciding to flat off-campus.
+Students new to New Zealand are recommended to live in halls of residence for their first year before deciding to flat off-campus.

 The UC campus is located in Ilam, about five kilometres west of the city centre.
 Most students live in rental accommodation within a 15 minute bike ride to the campus.
 Popular suburbs with students are: